triestpa/You-Should-Learn-Regex/README.md

 \b(0?[1-9]|[12]\d|3[01])([\/\-])(0?[1-9]|1[012])\2(\d{4})
 ```

-This one is a bit longer, but should look pretty similar to what we've covered already.
+This one is a bit longer but should look pretty similar to what we've covered already.

 - `(0?[1-9]|[12]\d|3[01])` - Match any number between 1 and 31
-- `([\/\-])` - Match the seperator: "/" or "-"
+- `([\/\-])` - Match the seperator "/" or "-"
 - `(0?[1-9]|1[012])` - Match any number between 1 and 12
 - `\2` - Matches the second capture group (the seperator)
 - `\d{4}` - Match any 4 digit number (0000 - 9999)

 The only new concept here is that we're using `\2` to match the second capture group, which is the divider ("/" or "-").
-This enables us avoid repeating our pattern matching specification, and will also require that the dividers are consistant (if the first divider is a "/", then the second must be as well).
+This enables us to avoid repeating our pattern matching specification, and will also require that the dividers are consistent (if the first divider is a "/", then the second must be as well).

 #### Capture Group Substitution